jon-harper/OmniBox/docs/index.md

 ## About OmniBox

 OmniBox is 3D printable, modular electronics case for 3D printers.
-OmniBox comes with support for a wide variety of parts and includes templates to add support for new ones.
+OmniBox comes with [support][support] for a wide variety of parts and includes templates to add support for new ones.

 This project is derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3 footprint.
+It released under the [MIT License][license].

 <figure markdown>
   [![gallery of OmniBox part combinations][gallery_thumb]][gallery]